reactor/reactor/README.md

 ```

 You should then be able to import a `-SNAPSHOT` version of the BOM, like `2020.0.{NUMBER}-SNAPSHOT` for the `snapshot` of the `{NUMBER}th service release` of `2020.0` (Europium).

-# Reactive Streams Commons
-In a continuous mission to design the most efficient concurrency operators for Reactive Streams, a common effort -codename [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons)- has begun.
-Reactor is fully aligned with _RSC_ design and is directly inlining _RSC_ within its stable API contract scoped under reactor-core.
-Reactive Streams Commons is a research effort shared with everyone and is demanding of efficient stream processing challengers, therefore it is naturally decoupled of any framework noise.

 _Sponsored by [VMware](https://tanzu.vmware.com)_